spences10/sveltekit-and-the-content-layer/slides.md

 <!--
 Back to the present!

-Although this talk is primarily about the use of
+Although this talk is about the using browser technologies, content is needed in many more places

-And we, as developers can do a lot more in the browser -->
+As developers can do a lot more in the browser
+-->

 ---